Wildlife Photography Tips

 You also may not always get the chance.
 If you’re in a hide or vehicle, it can be difficult because your position is fixed.
 If you’re on foot, you can stand up or lie on your stomach to get a better angle.

 Using a long lens and being further away can help flatten out the angle and cancel the height disparity.
 With the help of a longer lens, you can create the illusion of being at a low angle.
 CLICK HERE to see how I took this photo of the lovely Cut-throat Finch from a car window.

 Light is what photography is all about.
-In bright situations the shutter speed shoots ups (increases), the ISO can come down, and wildlife is pin sharp in the photograph.
-In these conditions, you shouldn’t fall foul of camera shake or blur, if you get your settings right.
+In bright situations, the shutter speed shoots ups (increases), the ISO can come down, and wildlife is pin-sharp in the photograph.
+In these conditions, you shouldn’t fall foul of camera shake or blur if you get your settings correct.

-The few hours after sunrise and a few hours before sunset are widely hailed as the Golden Hours.
-Because of the low angle of the sun, the pictures are incredibly warm so render your subject well-lit and without harsh shadows.
+The few hours after sunrise and a few hours before sunset is widely hailed as the Golden Hour.
+Because of the low angle of the sun, the pictures are incredibly warm, so render your subject well-lit and without harsh shadows.
 If you want to get beautifully lit photographs, get out early and stay out late.
 You’ll also be able to experiment with front, side and backlight and delve into the haunting world of the silhouette.